Low angle of woman on rock

 The global opportunities created by ViDA

-ViDA gives the tax and finance functions access to live granular transactional data.
+ViDA will give the tax and finance functions access to live granular transactional data.
 They should harness it to create key performance indicators (KPIs) and data analytics for the benefit of their business.
 To determine, for example, which clients pay on time or the type of product designs that sell best.
 Again, data quality is vital because when a business transmits data externally, notably to tax authorities, it has to be good.
 Up until now, many finance departments have been using aggregated data.

 Another benefit is the management of cash.
-Businesses can determine when cash is paid more quickly and by whom and organize their business development based on those figures.
+Businesses can determine when cash is paid more quickly and by whom, and organize their business development based on those figures.
 Ultimately, the most significant opportunity ViDA provides is a genuine shift to digital.

 "It's a huge business and commercial challenge.
 Quite a lot of investment is going to be required.
 But if you flip that around and think about the potential upside, I think this is the single biggest potential lever that tax teams can use to improve the processes, data and quality issues they've been facing for years," says Liam Larke, UK&I Indirect Tax Partner, Ernst & Young LLP.
 "It is an opportunity to completely overhaul how they manage indirect tax reporting within the organization."